apolloclark/apn-blog/README.md

   - follows programming language standards
   - follows OS standards
   - code is less than 80 chars wide
-  - uses as few lines as possible
+  - use as few lines as possible
   - use Ansible instead of Bash
   - Bash scripts are less than 50 lines
   - Packer scripts are less than 100 lines